Azure/multi-cloud-asset-inventory-preview/README.md

 - Microsoft.HybridConnectivity
 - Microsoft.AwsConnector

+> [!NOTE]
+> The Multicloud Connector works side by side along with the [Defender for Cloud Connector](https://learn.microsoft.com/azure/defender-for-cloud/quickstart-onboard-aws).
+You can leverage both Connectors if you choose.

 ## Supported Regions
 In Azure, you will need to create the connector and solution configurations in one of the supported Azure regions below:
 - East US, West US Central, Canada Central, West Europe